Inspection of vials with lyophilizates

-The central requirement of the system was the fully automatic inspection of various quality-relevant parameters of vials filled with lyophilized product.
+The central requirement of the system is the fully automatic inspection of various quality-relevant parameters of vials filled with lyophilized product.
 In addition, two defects of the packaging material, such as defects of the crimp cap.
-The product itself had to be inspected at over 400 units per minute and in 17 different formats.
+The product itself has to be inspected at over 400 units per minute and in 17 different formats.

 WILCO AG's broad technology portfolio was a good starting point for meeting these requirements, which also required some new developments.
 Our holistic concept convinced the customer.
 Our analysis of the initial situation and the objectives led to the conclusion that the requirements could not be met with one inspection technology alone.

 Our envisaged a combination of visual inspection, headspace analysis and NIR spectroscopy.
 The aim was to accommodate these three inspection technologies in the most space-saving way possible.

 Defects of the crimp cap are inspected with three camera systems.
 The special feature is that the optical system has no moving components and does not require any manual adjustment in case of a format change.
 This significantly increases process reliability and is also very user-friendly.